 A Volunteer is someone who chooses to act of their own free will in recognition of a need, with an attitude of social responsibility and without concern for monetary profit.
 Not everything done by volunteers is labeled as volunteering.
-In a school, it might be called service learning, community service, community involvement or an internship.
+In a school, it might be called community service, community involvement or an internship.
 In professional society, it may be referred to as pro bono.
 In the streets, it is called neighbourliness or civic engagement.
 At church it is referred to as lay ministry.
 In a group of peers, it may be self-help and in a protest it would be called activism.

 Would you like to get involved to provide a needed service, solve a problem, advance a worthy cause, or you are looking for personal development?

 Perhaps you would like to make contacts, learn skills, gain work experience, build self-esteem, or find a paying job?
 If so, this is how to start on your path:

 - Ask yourself "What do I want or expect from a volunteering experience?" and "How much am I willing to give of myself?"

 - Talk to family, friends, co-workers and acquaintances about their experiences and suggestions.